 Our work with community leaders

-Mind-body medicine has been shown to help children and adults heal from the trauma of war, violence, and extremism, build resilience from climate-related disasters, and treat mental health crises.
+Mind-body medicine has shown that children and adults who practice self-care skills are better able to heal from the trauma of war, violence, and extremism, build resilience from climate-related disasters, and treat mental health crises.
 Community leaders who practice self-care skills are better able to recognize and treat their community’s stress responses.
-Our research, published in peer-reviewed journals, has demonstrated that our model of self- care and mutual support can reduce the percentage of people who qualify as having PTSD by 80% or more.